Grete Marks: An Intimate Portrait

 Grete Marks – also known as Margret Marks or Margarete Heymann – was one of the earliest female students of the Bauhaus School.
 This exhibition celebrates a lesser known aspect of the artist’s creative practice through a series of intimate portrait paintings and drawings from the 1920s and 1930s.
 Marks is best known for founding the Hael-Werkstätten pottery in Germany – examples of which will also be included in the exhibition – and later for her ‘Grete Pottery’ created in the UK after emigrating in 1938.

-The exhibition marks the centenary of the foundation of the Bauhaus in 1919 and is free to enter.
+The exhibition marks the centenary of the foundation of the Bauhaus in 1919.
+It is held in the Print Room and is free to enter.

 Part of Insiders/Outsiders, a nationwide arts festival taking place throughout 2019 to celebrate refugees from Nazi Europe and their contribution to British culture.